 - The foundation supports Albania’s plans to join the European Union, which includes funding the EU policy hub, a network of young professionals that promotes and monitors the performance of the integration process.

 - In 2015, the foundation earmarked $600,000 to support the process to overhaul Albania’s judicial system—a step required for EU membership.
-The money was used to fund of a 20-strong expert panel, conduct public outreach and opinion surveys, establish a dedicated website, and organize conferences.
+The money was used to fund a 20-strong expert panel, conduct public outreach and opinion surveys, establish a dedicated website, and organize conferences.

 - Our funds have supported efforts by Res Publica, a public interest law group, to win compensation for families who lost relatives in explosions at an ammunition factory in Gerdec in 2008 that killed 26 people and destroyed hundreds of homes.